-The approximately 2,200 full-time undergraduates come from 37 states and 37 countries; 19% are from diverse backgrounds.
-The average introductory class has 18 students; the average upper level class, 15.
+The approximately 2,200 full-time undergraduates come from 40 states and 50 countries; 23% of domestic students are from diverse backgrounds.
+The average introductory class has 21 students; the average upper-level class, 14.
 The student-faculty ratio is 10:1, with no teaching assistants.
-Union offers B.A. and B.S. degrees, and joint programs in business and management, education, law and public policy, and medicine.
+Union offers B.A. and B.S. degrees, and joint programs in law and medicine.

-Students participate in 100 clubs, 13 theme houses, 30 volunteer programs, 10 residential Greek organizations, 26 varsity intercollegiate sports and 55 intramural and club sports.
-All students belong to one of seven Minerva Houses, part of a unique program encouraging leadership and interaction with faculty.
+Students participate in over 100 clubs, 13 theme houses, 30 volunteer programs, 10 residential Greek organizations, 26 varsity intercollegiate sports and dozens of intramural and club sports.
+All students belong to one of seven Minerva Houses, part of a unique program that blends academic, residential and social life.

 Union's beautiful, historic campus is located on 100 acres in Schenectady, which is part of New York's Capital Region and "Tech Valley."
 Schenectady is a small city with more than 50 restaurants, shops and boutiques, a movie theater, Proctors (home to touring Broadway productions)...all within walking distance of campus.
 Our area is also full of outdoor recreational opportunities such as skiing, hiking, mountain biking and more.

 Since 1795, Union College has been defining—and continually redefining—what it means to provide a liberal arts education.
 We've been challenging convention, blurring boundaries and shaking up traditional thinking.

 Union is a highly selective, private, residential, liberal arts college with engineering that is consistently ranked among the nation's top colleges.
 Set on 100 acres in downtown Schenectady, N.Y., Union is within easy reach of New York City, Boston, Montreal and outdoor recreation.